Homeschooling Resources and Information

 In Washington State, homeschooling is covered under the Home-Based Instruction Law.
 This means that Washington state law recognizes homeschooling and provides specific requirements.

-It is also possible to do a hybrid education with homeschooling and your local public school.
+It is also possible to do a hybrid education with homeschooling and your local school.
 For example, your student can take music, P.E., and math at school but then homeschool the rest of the subjects.
-Contact your school district and IEP to discuss more options.
+Contact your school district and IEP team to discuss more options.

 More Resources Homeschooling Law and Requirements: